chr1swallace/finemap-psa/README.md

 The second assumption may be met, perhaps often is, but when it is violated *and* multiple causal variants are in some LD, this simple method may produce completely spurious results.
 Caveat emptor!

-[1] Jon Wakeifled (2008) Bayes factors for genome-wide association studies: comparison with P-values.
+[1] Jon Wakefield (2008) Bayes factors for genome-wide association studies: comparison with P-values.
 Genet Epidemiol DOI: 10.1002/gepi.20359

 Files
 -----